lbozhilova/bcl2l13-mtdna-selection/README.md

-# A role for BCL2L13 and autophagy in germ line purifying selection of mtDNA
+# A role for BCL2L13 and autophagy in germline purifying selection of mtDNA

-This repository contains all scripts necessary to reproduce the data analysis and figures presented in Kremer _et al._ (2022).
+This repository contains all scripts necessary to reproduce the data analysis and figures presented in [Kremer _et al._ (2022)](https://www.biorxiv.org/content/10.1101/2022.09.02.506367v1).

 ## Software requirements